 The winning card in a good case is a strong story

 Not much happened initially after the judgment from the Supreme Court in his country.
 The judge of the administrative court was asked to once again look into the logging concessions, but the case faded away, and Oposa did not pursue it further.
-He already had his a public judgment from the highest court in the land that generated a considerable amount of media attention and public pressure.
-The responsible government minister had already used that pressure during the court case to revoke a large number of No new commercial licenses for logging have been issued in the Philippines since 2011, and despite the fact that lumber is still illegally harvested, there are some hopeful signs of
+He already had his trump card: a public judgment from the highest court in the land that generated a considerable amount of media attention and public pressure.
+The responsible government minister had already used that pressure during the court case to revoke a large number of concessions.
+No new commercial licenses for logging have been issued in the Philippines since 2011, and despite the fact that lumber is still illegally harvested, there are some hopeful signs of recovery.

-After the forests, Oposa turned his attention to the In 1999 he won a remarkable victory in a case against the government of the Philippines and pollution in Manila Bay.
+After the forests, Oposa turned his attention to the waters.
+In 1999 he won a remarkable victory in a case against the government of the Philippines and pollution in Manila Bay.
 The Supreme Court ruled that 12 government agencies had to partner together to clean the bay and that they had to submit action plans and report regularly on their progress to the court.

 Oposa had once again managed to force the government to start acting responsibly by taking them to court.